danielharrell/LectFall2015/Question.md

 question, about what you had for lunch, the references of both are made specific, even singular.
 And they make my question, in turn, about no one's lunch, even among your fellow-members in the audience, but yours.
-But this only underlines the puzzle of how my question is possible.
-If I can't even point to you, much less to what you had for lunch, for my question to make sense as a question, ,then how Somehow it refers to what yo0u had for lunch, but without even pointing to you or what you had, much less identifying it.
+Yet this only underlines the puzzle of how my question is possible.
+For by asking it, I am somehow referring to no one but you, and to nothing but what you had for lunch, yet without having to identify or point to either one.
+And if we recall my initial formulation of the question, then I am also somehow referring to no time but today, yet without having to identify it by date, and with nowhere, it seems, to point.
+So while the question "What did you have for lunch today?" may be prosaic, I think it gives us reason to be puzzled, and puzzled, again, by its very possibility.

+exact in my reference to what you had for lunch, make reference to what it is you had for lunch in my question, yet withoutIf I'm not even pointing to you in my question, then how am
+I referring so to can I refer Somehow it refers to what yo0u had for lunch, but without even pointing to you or what you had, much less identifying it.

+Mention today.
+Nowhere to point.
+Then say that peculiarities here don't preclude a more general puzzle.
 I'm not even pointing to you in my question, then how can I even begin to refer to what you had for lunch, much less do it so simply and completely?